vasil-yosifov/vscode-copilot-configuration/.github/instructions/maven.instructions.md

 - In child POMs, do not hard-code versions.
 Either:
   - Omit versions entirely when they are managed by a parent BOM/`<dependencyManagement>`, or
   - Reference the parent property with `${...}` if a version must be specified.
-- Use consistent property names across the build (e.g., `lombok.version`, `spotify.docker.plugin.version`).
+- Use consistent property names across the build (e.g., `lombok.version`, `fabric8.docker.plugin.version`).
 - Do not override parent-managed versions in children unless absolutely necessary; if overridden, leave a short comment explaining why.

 Example parent POM properties: